The best way to predict your future is to create it - Abraham Lincoln

 - A video by Dr. Stephen Covey himself in which he explains what exactly meant by Being Proactive

-- Circle of Influence: It is an interesting take by Franklin Covey about how proactive people influence the circle which they have a control over.
+- Circle of Influence: It is an interesting take by Franklin Covey in 7 habits be proactive about how proactive people influence the circle which they have a control over.
 If one is proactive then they can take small steps and redefine the purpose of their existence in one role and take steps for the greater good.

-- Be Proactive Board: This Pinterest board around being proactive.
+- Be Proactive Board: This Pinterest board around be proactive 7 habits.
 It has some interesting ideas for kids, teens, professionals to follow.
 You can check it out for sure and if possible share and save some.

 How to practice being proactive?